dazdaz/app-gcp-changelog/README.md

-# Google Cloud Release Notes Scraper
+# gcp-changelog

+A command-line tool to track and monitor Google Cloud Platform release notes.

 ## What This Program Does